Brennall/HFH-SRD/Chapter05.md

 ### 2d6  Behavior

-2–5  Attack the caster or allies with melee or ranged weapons (or move closer if attack is not possible).
+2-5  Attack the caster or allies with melee or ranged weapons (or move closer if attack is not possible).

-6–8  Do nothing but babble incoherently.
+6-8  Do nothing but babble incoherently.

-9–12 Attack the creature’s own party, if any.
+9-12 Attack the creature's own party, if any.

-### A confused creature which can’t carry out the indicated action does nothing but babble incoherently.
+### A confused creature which can't carry out the indicated action does nothing but babble incoherently.
 Attackers are not at any special advantage when attacking a confused creature.
 Any confused creature who is attacked automatically retaliates on its next turn, as long as it is still confused when its turn comes.

 ### Conjure Elemental	Range:	240'